jeggleston1981/retic-firmware/readme.md

 ### Toggle a station
 Toggle the status of station 1:
 >`SEND:{"command": "toggle", "sId": 1}`
-Response is station was toggled to on:
+Response if station was toggled to on:
 >`RESPONSE:{"sId": 1, "sName": "Station 1", "sTime": 10, "isOn": true}`
-As you can see it includes the station name, run time in minutes and is ON flag.

 ### Update the station runtime
 Send a new run time in minutes: